superbenefit/knowledge-base/tools/templates/Playbook Template.md

 <% tp.frontmatter.description %>

+%%
-%% Introduce the playbook - provide executive summary of purpose, scope, and intended audience %%
+This section provides the executive summary of your playbook.
+Include:
+- Clear statement of playbook purpose (what problems it solves)
+- Target audience and their needs
+- Scope boundaries (what's in/out)
+- Expected outcomes and benefits
+Keep this section concise (2-3 paragraphs) but compelling. %%

 ---

 ## Context & Orientation

-%%
-- Problem space overview
-- Target audience and use cases
+%% This foundational section establishes the complete framework for understanding the playbook:
-- Key challenges addressed
+- Problem space: Define the specific challenges and opportunities being addressed
-- Prerequisites and assumptions
-- Essential terminology (linked to lexicon)
+- Target audience: Describe who will use this playbook and their roles/responsibilities
+- Use cases: List 2-3 primary scenarios where this playbook applies
+- Prerequisites: Note required knowledge, resources, or organizational conditions
+- Key terms: Link to lexicon entries for domain-specific terminology
-- Core principles and success factors
+- Core principles: List 3-5 fundamental principles that guide pattern selection and implementation

-%%
+TIP: This section should give readers everything they need to determine if this playbook is relevant for their needs. %%

 ---